“You have to drink a protein shake or eat a protein-rich meal immediately after your workout”.

 As it is with building muscles.
 The most important thing is to eat enough calories throughout the day, each day.
 Every week, every month.

-For sure protein is crucial for building muscle mass, but you won’t lose any if you don’t drink your shake 30 minutes after a workout, trust me.
+No doubt, protein is crucial for building muscle mass, but you won’t lose any if you don’t drink your shake 30 minutes after a workout, trust me.

 It correlates with your pre-workout nutrition as well.
 For example, if you ate 3-4 hours before your workout, then you definitely want to consume 20-40 grams of protein afterward.